bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbitShooting.md

 The functional is encoded in the composite type [`ShootingProblem`](@ref).
 In particular, the user can pass its own time stepper or one can use the different ODE solvers in  [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl) which makes it very easy to choose a solver tailored for the a specific problem.
 See the link [`ShootingProblem`](@ref) for more information ;  for example on how to access the underlying functional, its jacobian...

+### Jacobians

+We provide many different linear solvers to take advantage of the formulations or the dimensionality.
+These solvers are available through the argument `jacobian` in the constructor of [`ShootingProblem`](@ref).
+For example, you can pass `jacobian  = AutodiffDense()`.
+Note that all the internal linear solvers and jacobians are set up automatically so you don't need to do anything.
+See [`ShootingProblem`](@ref) for the different `jacobian` available.

 ## Poincaré shooting

  The algorithm is based on the one described in [^Sanchez] and [^Waugh].